Mirror and Prism Methods

 If your camera has a lens that moves in and out as it focuses, you must keep the near edge of the mirror far enough from the lens to avoid contact when the lens moves out.

 The tilt of the mirror, required to capture a wider horizontal angle of view, necessarily produces convergence of the effective axes of the left and right pictures.
-This, combined with the fact that these axes are not normal to the sensor surface, results in keystone distortion of both images.
+This, combined with the fact that these axes are not normal to the sensor surface, results in keystone distortion of the reflected image.
 Back in the days of film photography this would have doomed this macro-stereo photography method to oblivion.
 But, as we will see, that kind of distortion of digital images can be "corrected" with computer software.

 Details of the construction.